Arch-Network/arch-cli/README.md

 Arch-CLI is a command-line interface tool designed to streamline the development process for Arch Network applications.
 It provides a set of commands to initialize, manage, and deploy Arch Network programs efficiently.

+## Prerequisites

+Before using Arch-CLI, ensure you have the following installed on your system:

+- Docker (latest stable version)
+- Docker Compose (latest stable version)
+- Node.js (version 20 or higher)
+- Solana CLI (latest stable version)
+- Rust and Cargo (latest stable version)

+These tools are essential for running the development environment and building Arch Network applications.

 ## Features

 - Easy project initialization